demisto/content/Packs/Doppel/README.md

 ## Unit test

 It is important that all the Unit tests pass before we push the latest modification to the pack.

-1. To run the unit tests, you need to make sure you have requests-mock in your virtual envirionment `pip install requests-mock`
+1. To run the unit tests, you need to make sure you have following dependencies installed in your virtual envirionment `pip install requests-mock`
+    `pip install pytest-mock`
 2. Change directory to `Packs/Doppel/Integrations/Doppel`
 3. Run the following command to execute all unit tests `pytest`